chase-moskal/cynic/README.md

 # 🧐 cynic

-*simple async run-anywhere js testing framework*

-- run in node, browser, puppeteer, or anywhere
+*async testing framework for es-modules*

-- test suites are nested async functions
+- test suites are arbitrarily nested async functions
+- run in node, browser, puppeteer — anywhere you can execute es modules
 - all examples here are typescript, but of course you can go vanilla js
-- es modules only

 ## get cynical and make a test suite